 - Share Your Stories and Causes on our Blog

 The Women's International Center is proud of our Spotlight on Women Speaker Series in collaboration with The Women's Museum of California, Pacific Arts Movement, The San Diego French American Chamber of Commerce, and the National Asian Pacific American Women's Forum.
-Our growing Series is held at various locations around San Diego and features professional and celebrity speakers and delicious international food.
+Our Series is held at various locations around San Diego and features professional and celebrity speakers and delicious international food.
 We encourage people of all ages to join us in this cooperative environment and, time permitting, guests may introduce themselves and promote causes.
-Bring your business cards and fliers, stay tuned for more dates in 2014!
-We are please to announce this excellent upcoming panel presented by Sharp, the leading bevahioral health care provider in San Diego:
+We are pleased to announce this excellent upcoming panel presented by the leading bevahioral health care provider in San Diego:

 A HISTORIC SUCCESS!
 Saturday Feb 22 2014